Updated

 Get the oven going and prepare the baking dish: Preheat oven to 350°F. Spray a 3-quart baking dish with cooking spray and set aside.

-Cook the mostaccioli: Boil 1 pound of mostaccioli noodles to al dente according to package directions, then drain and rinse under cool water.
-Return the pasta to the empty pot.
+Cook the mostaccioli: Boil 1 pound of mostaccioli noodles to al dente according to package directions, drain and rinse under cool water, and place them back in the empty pot.

-Cook the meat: In a large skillet set over medium-high heat, brown 1 pound of Italian sausage, 1/2 cup diced onion, and 3 garlic cloves until cooked through.
+Cook the meat: Over medium-high heat, in a large skillet, brown 1 lb. of Italian sausage, ½ cup diced onion, and 3 garlic cloves until cooked through.

-Make the sauce: Add 24 ounces of marinara sauce and stir, simmering for 3-4 minutes.
+Make the sauce: Add 24 oz. of marinara sauce and stir, and let it simmer for 3-4 minutes.

 Add to the pasta: Pour the meat sauce into the pot of pasta and mix well.

-Prepare the cheese mixture: In a large bowl, combine the egg, 15 ounces of ricotta cheese, 1/2 teaspoon oregano, 1 cup mozzarella cheese, and ¼ cup Parmesan cheese.
+Prepare the cheese mixture: Combine the egg, 15 oz. of ricotta cheese, ½ tsp oregano, 1 cup mozzarella cheese, and ¼ cup Parmesan cheese in a large bowl and mix well.

 Transfer the pasta mixture: Place half of the pasta mixture into the prepared baking dish.

-Add the cheese layer: Spread the ricotta mixture evenly across the pasta, then top with the remaining pasta mixture.
-Sprinkle the remaining cheeses on top.
+Add the cheese layer: Spread the ricotta mixture so that it covers the pasta, then top with the pasta mixture.
+Cover the top with the remaining cheeses.

 Bake: Cover with aluminum foil and bake for 30 minutes.

-Uncover: Remove the aluminum foil and bake an additional 10 minutes, until the cheese is melted.
+Uncover: Remove the aluminum foil and bake an additional 10 minutes, until the cheese is melted and bubbling.

 Garnish and serve: Garnish with grated Parmesan cheese, chopped parsley, and serve.